parabix/parabix-devel-mirror/README-radicalgrep.md

 * Output added for the case where no match is found.
 ### Radical Grep Version 2.2.0
 * Functionality to perform the search using the actual radicals (e.g. 氵_氵_) and not the Kangxi indices is added.
+* Functionality to use traditional radicals to search in a file with simplified characters and vice versa is added.
 ### Radical Grep Version 2.2.1
 * Functionality for single radicals (e.g. 氵_) is now supported.